SandipanMajhi/SMT-Beam-Search/README.md

 There are two python programs here (-h for usage):

 - `decode` translates input sentences from French to English.
-- `grade` computes the model score of a translated sentence.
+- `compute-model-score` computes the model score of a translated sentence.

 These commands work in a pipeline.
 For example:

-    > python decoder.py | python compute-model-score
+    > python3 reordering_decoder.py | python3 compute-model-score

+Just to get the translated sentences :

+    > python3 reordering_decoder.py

 There is also a module: